C1.4 Create and describe patterns to illustrate relationships among whole numbers and decimal tenths.

 Describing patterns using words

-• In this pattern, I notice that as the tens decrease by 1, the ones increase by 10.
+• In Pattern A, I notice that as the tens decrease by 1, the ones increase by 10.
 In each ten, there are 10 ones.

-• In this pattern, I notice that as the ones decrease by 1, the tenths increase by 10.
+• In Pattern B, I notice that as the ones decrease by 1, the tenths increase by 10.
 In each unit, there are 10 tenths.

 Strategy 2

-• I represent the first four equalities in the first set of related operations using base 10 material.
+• I represent the first four number sentences in Pattern A as shown below.
 In each ten, there are 10 ones.
 I notice that as the tens decrease by 1, the ones increase by 10.

 Image A representation that shows us blocks of hundreds, sticks of tens and cubes of one units.
 Represented: One stick of tens is equal to one.
 7 tens becomes 6 tens.
 6 tens becomes 5 tens.
 5 tens becomes 4 tens.
 6 unites becomes 16 units.
 16 units becomes 26 units.
 26 units becomes 36 units.

-• I represent the first four equalities in the second set of related operations using base 10 material.
+• I represent the first four number sentences in Pattern B as shown below.
 In each one, there are 10 tenths.
 I notice that as the ones decrease by 1, the tenths increase by 10.

 Image A representation that shows us blocks of hundreds, sticks of tens and cubes of one unit.
 Represented: 6 unites becomes 5 units.
 5 units becomes 4 units.
 4 units becomes 3 units.
 1 tens becomes 11 tens.
 11 tens becomes 21 tens.
 21 tens becomes 31 tens.